eduuh/blog/content/en/posts/bashscripting.md

     $ ls really*

-## Linking files
+### Linking files

-Linking files is a great option available in the linux filesystem.
-If you need to maintain two (or more) copies of the same file on the system.
-Instead of having separate physical placeholder in a directory that points to the real location.
+Linking files is a great option available in the linux filesystem. `If you need to maintain two (or more) copies of the same file on the system.` Instead of having separate physical placeholder in a directory that points to the real location.

 1. A symbolic link
 2. A hard Link.

 **A symbolic link** is simply a physical file that points to another file somewhere in the virtual directory structure.
-The two symbolically linked together files do no share the same contents.
+The two symbolically linked together files do  share the same contents.

 To create a symbolic link to a file, the original file must pre-exist.
 We can the use the **ln** command with the -s option to create the symbolic link.